dockwa/openpixel/README.md

 ##Tracking Data
 Below is a table that has all of the keys, example values, and details on each value of information that is sent with each beacon on tracking pixel.
 A beacon might look something like this.
-Note: every key is always sent regarless of if it has a value so the structure will always be the same.
+Note: every key is always sent regardless of if it has a value so the structure will always be the same.

 ```
 https://tracker.example.com/pixel.gif?id=R29X8&uid=1-ovbam3yz-iolwx617&ev=pageload&ed=&v=1&dl=http://edgartownharbor.com/&rl=&ts=1464811823300&de=UTF-8&sr=1680x1050&vp=874x952&cd=24&dt=Edgartown%20Harbormaster&bn=Chrome%2050&md=false&ua=Mozilla/5.0%20(Macintosh;%20Intel%20Mac%20OS%20X%2010_11_5)%20AppleWebKit/537.36%20(KHTML,%20like%20Gecko)%20Chrome/50.0.2661.102%20Safari/537.36&utm_source=&utm_medium=&utm_term=&utm_content=&utm_campaign=